NeurodataWithoutBorders/nwb_hackathons/HCK07_2020_Seattle/projects/update_nwb_website/README.md

 * Fix arrows in NWB figure on page https://www.nwb.org/nwb-neurophysiology/
 * Update development plan page and make the page easier to find by adding it to the main menu https://www.nwb.org/development-plan/
 * Add the updates from our progress reports from the NWB project to the website (new page(s))
+* Add ``hdmf-common-schema`` to "Developer Resources -> Documentation" and "Developer Resources -> Sources"
+* Add ``ndx-template`` and other NDX-Catalog repos to the "Developer Resources -> Documentation" and "Developer Resources -> Sources"
+* Add the more detailed software stack images to the website

 ## Progress and Next Steps